Latte: how to use type system?

 Two points that significantly improve the quality and convenience of development.

-Three years ago, a tip for hinting in templates in presenter was published on the blog.
-The idea is to create a class that defines a list of all variables and their types.
+We will pass data to the template as an object of a class that defines all variables and their types.
 Using the new features of PHP 7.4, it could look like this:

 {